The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: When is countable

 If $P\preceq Q$, then $\cof(Q)\le\cof(P)$.

-\bdfn Let $(G,T)$ be a boundedness system. \IndexPrint{$\Bdd_T(G)$} is the family of $T$-bounded subsets of $G$. $\Bdd_T(G)$ is considered with the partial order $\sub$.
+\bdfn Let $(G,T)$ be a boundedness system. \IndexPrint{$\Bdd_T(G)$} is the family of $T$-bounded subsets of $G$. $\Bdd_T(G)$ is partially ordered by the relation $\sub$.
 When $(G,T)$ is a standard boundedness system, $\Bdd_T(G)$ is the family of precompact subsets of $G$, which we denote for simplicity by \IndexPrint{$\PK(G)$}. \edfn

 \brem If $G$ is $T$-bounded, then $\Bdd_T(G)$ is cofinally equivalent to the singleton $\{1\}$. \erem